tilt-dev/tilt.specs/enable_disable_resources.md

 resource/controller pair.

 Users should be able to disable services from either the CLI or the Tiltfile.
 Implementers should not need to implement custom API endpoints.
+Users should be able to be able to write IDE plugins that enable/disable services as well.

 Future resource types should be able to support whatever enable/disable model is described here.